Skip to main content

 A home inspection is when a licensed professional takes a critical look at the inside and outside of a home.
 The inspection will uncover what kind of issues the buyer will deal with if they go through with the purchase.

-Because of this, the inspection is usually funded by the buyer.
-If they discover something that is ultimately a deal breaker for the buyer, then the buyer can choose to walk away.
-The inspection should happen soon after the contingent offer is made so the buyer can make a quick decision about moving forward with the purchase or allowing the seller to put the home back on the market.
+Because it benefits them, buyers usually pay for the inspection.
+If the inspection uncovers a deal-breaking condition about the home, the buyer can choose to walk away.
+The inspection should happen soon after the buyer makes the contingency offer.
+That helps the buyer quickly decide whether to move forward with the purchase or allow the seller to put the home back on the market.

 Appraisal contingency

-If you’re buying a home with a mortgage, you’ll want to get prequalified for a loan.
-Getting prequalified means a lender has assessed your candidacy for a mortgage and deems you qualified to receive a certain loan.
-If your documented financial information changes in the time between prequalification and approval, your loan may fall through and affect your financial ability to make the purchase.
+If you’re buying a home with a mortgage, you should first get preapproved for a loan.
+Getting preapproved means a lender is tentatively willing to lend you a certain amount of money to finance a home.
+If your documented financial information changes in the time between preapproval and approval, your loan may fall through and affect your financial ability to make the purchase.

-You must inform the seller of this change within a certain amount of time to walk away from the purchase with the earnest money back in your pocket.
-If you fail to inform the seller of your inability to finance the purchase, then you may still be liable to buy even without proper financing.
+If that happens, you must inform the seller of this change within a certain amount of time if you want to walk away from the purchase with the earnest money back in your pocket.
+If you don’t inform the seller of your inability to finance the purchase, then you may still be liable to buy even without proper financing.

 Title contingency